Best Parking Lot Security Cameras to Prevent Theft

 Key Features to Look for in Parking Lot Cameras

 However, selecting a camera isn’t just about the camera’s brand, as it’s also about the features that enhance security and performance.
 For instance, the appropriate features help in the detection of threats, enhance visibility, and increase the rate of response.
+Features like license plate recognition (LPR) and AI-powered live video monitoring not only help identify threats but also actively deter criminal behavior.

 Some of the most important features are: